In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax

 \section{Conclusions}

-We have investigated how well large language models generalize out-of-distribution on tasks that require syntax for robust generalization.
-Our findings reveal that there is significant variance across models that is not fully explained by scale.
-Models trained on code or with instruction-tuning (especially via supervised fine-tuning) are better at leveraging in-context supervision to generalize more robustly, even at smaller scales.
-We also find that certain models rely heavily on spurious lexical features, rather than robust syntactic features.
+We have investigated how well LLMs generalize out-of-distribution on tasks requiring syntax for robust performance.
+Our findings reveal significant variance across models that is not fully explained by scale.
+Models trained on code are better at leveraging in-context examples to generalize more robustly, and at reasoning accurately and faithfully---even at smaller scales.